Questions on Mesoamerican art

 Question Ten

 The infantile figures were a major attribute of the Olmec culture that remains.
-They were formed to depict a small representation of naked of in partially clothed.
+They were formed to depict a small representation of naked or partially clothed human beings.
 Their numerous remains and variety in their material of making signify that they may have been famous throughout the Olmec culture.
 They fulfill the definition of art due to their exquisite depiction of human beings and attention to the details.

 Deadline is approaching?